Physician Assistant

 Visit Career Services to explore interest in health professions and learn more about your personal skills and interests.

-Start taking intro sciences (Chem 1A+1AL).
+Start taking intro sciences (General Chemistry sequence).

 Think about possible majors (Study what you love).